rendergraf/starter-kit-wordpress/README.md

 # starter-kit-wordpress
-Tool for development theme in Wordpress
+Tool for development of themes for Wordpress

 Starter Kit for Wordpress